vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/03_PART_B_REFORMED_CALENDAR_OF_INDIA_for_the_five_years_1876_to_1880_Saka_1954-55_to_1958-59_A_D.md

 Vayu In each tithi there are two karanas covering the N.B.-As regards the sthira karanas, viz., the last. two halves of the tithimana.
 A karana is therefore four, the above order is according to the Sūrya Siddhānta. completed when the moon gains every 6° on But later authorities have adopted the order Sakuni, the sun.

-Catuspada, Näga and Kimstugħna (or Kintughna).
+Catuspada, Nāga and Kimstugħna (or Kintughna).

 Viṣti